ASFHyP3/hyp3/README.md

 * https://wiki.jpl.nasa.gov/display/cloudcomputing/IAM+Roles+and+Policies
 * https://github.jpl.nasa.gov/cloud/roles-as-code/blob/master/Documentation.md

-*Note: You must be on the JPL VPN to view the JPL `.jpl.nasa.gov` links in this document.*
+*Note: You must be on the JPL VPN to view the `.jpl.nasa.gov` links in this document.*

 ##### Set up a service user for JPL accounts

 In order to integrate a JPL deployment into our CI/CD pipelines, a JPL-created "service user" is needed to get long-term (90-day) AWS access keys.
-When requesting a service user, you'll need to request an appropriate deployment policy containing all the necessary permissions for deployment is attached to the user.
+When requesting a service user, you'll need to request that an appropriate deployment policy containing all the necessary permissions for deployment is attached to the user.
 An appropriate deployment policy can be created in a JPL account by deploying the [JPL CI stack](cicd-stacks/JPL-deployment-policy-cf.yml).